 With the fall of test levels across Western countries, this is more important than ever.

 Go see your doctor.
 Get tested.
-Make it a yearly ritual.
 And do things to help keep your testosterone in check.

 Tips on Keeping Your Test High

 You don’t need to go out and buy a supplement.
-Most of them are BS anyway.
-Do it natural, do it right – then you can keep your Test high without spending extra money on snake oil.
+Most of them are BS, anyway.
+Do it naturally, do it right.
+Then you can keep your Test high without spending extra money on snake oil.

 Avoid male emasculation through the following lifestyle changes:

 - Get in shape.
 A healthy body (and thus healthy testosterone levels) requires exercise and continual physical challenge.
 This includes weight training, cardio, and weight loss.
 Be in a good weight range.